-In this paper we explore one such avenue of dark matter physics.
+In this paper we explore one such avenue of nonstandard dark matter physics.
 We ask the question -- can the mass of dark matter particle be dynamical with cosmic time?
 In particular, we explore the scenario where DM species was made of massless and hence relativistic particles in the early universe, but after a gradual phase transition at a certain redshift, its constituents acquire mass- eventually forming the CDM population in the Universe.
-The particle physics aspect of mass varying DM (\species) has been explored before in the literature.
-For example, there are existing models where the mass of dark matter particle is dependent on a scalar field which rolls over a potential\,\cite{Anderson:1997un}, or where a fermionic dark matter is coupled to a scalar field with a simple Yukawa-like interaction\,\cite{Mandal:2022yym, Bernardini:2009bn}.
-In the above studies, the particle phenomenology was discussed, but any detailed study on its cosmological implication was missing.
+Such a scenario can also be seen as a generalization of two popular cosmological models, namely, the ordinary warm dark matter (WDM) model and the dark radiation model.
+The former being the limit when the transition happens at a much earlier time, and the latter is when the transition is very late.
+Myriad of works have studied the nonstandard effects of these cosmological models\,\cite{2013PhRvD..87h3008H,Bernal:2016gxb,DES:2020fxi}.
+However, this work broadens the theory space of the cosmological models in a straightforward but interesting way.
+We also note that a variety of related cosmological models have been studied before such as, late-forming DM\,\cite{Sarkar:2014bca}, ballistic DM\,\cite{Das:2018ons} etc.